Hi there… Skye Blake, Cat Info Detective, reporting on a question every cat lover dreads… “Why is my cat peeing outside his litter box?”

 Clean Up the “Crime Scene” ASAP

-This will keep him from returning to those spots to leave fresh scent.
-Cleaning will only work, though, if you deal with any medical or territorial issues at the same time.
+Cleaning will keep him from returning to those spots to leave fresh scent, but it will only work if you deal with any medical or territorial issues at the same time.

 Now Your Pee Detective Work Pays Off